 Magnification Formula

-The following equation is used to calculate the magnification produced by a lens.
+The following equation is commonly used to calculate the magnification magnitude (absolute value) of a thin lens from the object and image distances.

-- v is the distance the image is formed by the lens
+- v is the image distance (distance from the lens to the image)

-- u is the distance of the object from the lens
+- u is the object distance (distance from the lens to the object)

 Magnification Definition